RED-5-CRACKERS/Thirukka/README.md

 ### _WORD-LIST-GENARATOR_

 Written in python3 script.
-It generates wordlist for password attacks, url broutforcing, hashcracking, domain discover, ...
+It generates wordlist for (password attacks, url broutforcing, hashcracking, domain discovery).
+It was Written, when I am beginer in Python.
+Please Refere <a href="https://github.com/Madhava-mng/li5tgen.git" style="color:tomato">@li5tgen(gh)</a></p> for More Info.
 ***
 ### _REQUIRED:_
 * PYTHON3